cds-snc/e-briefing-service/README.md

 the app are meant to be temporary work-arounds until a more full-featured service can be rolled out.
 See more details about this over in the [E-Briefing App repository](https://github.com/cds-snc/e-briefing-app).

+See also this [TODO](TODO.md) list for some of the features we think will be needed for this to become a more complete product.

 ## Running this project

 ### Clone and then install